Chronographer: English Chronographer (1849)

 In 1849 Willard published an English Chronographer, similar in style to the Temple of Time and its American version.
 The graphic depicts the history of the British Empire within an Ancient Greek temple.
 The floor shows the development of the empire in several regions labelled: India, the Cape of Good Hope, New Holland, Jamaica, Gibraltar, Hanover, Great Britain, the Republic of America, Canada and France.
 The river format is reused, with nations forming and merging in streams.
 The floor is marked with the names of major national leaders and, at the far right, the names of key battles.

 The walls are solid and not colonnaded as in previous chronographers.
 The walls are marked in centuries back from the 19th century to the birth of Christ (which is again marked by a white star), beyond which they are un-numbered and only contain two entries.
 The left wall is annotated with key events and the right wall with a list of rulers of England from the first century.
-These are initially the Roman emperors, followed by the Heptarchy and the kings of England and Britain; the royal houses are named and coloured, the colour extending in a band across the roof and down the left wall.
-The roof is split into ten sections labelled: statesmen; philosophers, discoverers &c; historians &c; prose writers; theologians; poets; painters, sculptors, architects &c; admirals; remarkable women and warriors.
+These are initially the Roman emperors, followed by the Heptarchy and the kings of England and Britain; the royal houses are named and colored, the color extending in a band across the roof and down the left wall.
+The roof is split into ten sections labelled: statesmen; philosophers, discoverers; historians; prose writers; theologians; poets; painters, sculptors, architects; admirals; remarkable women; and warriors.